microsoft/nni/docs/en_US/TrainingService/PaiMode.md

     * Optional key.
 Set the shmMB configuration of OpenPAI, it set the shared memory for one task in the task role.
 * authFile
     * Optional key, Set the auth file path for private registry while using PAI mode, [Refer](https://github.com/microsoft/pai/blob/2ea69b45faa018662bc164ed7733f6fdbb4c42b3/docs/faq.md#q-how-to-use-private-docker-registry-job-image-when-submitting-an-openpai-job), you can prepare the authFile and simply provide the local path of this file, NNI will upload this file to HDFS for you.
+* portList
+    * Optional key.
+Set the portList configuration of OpenPAI, it specifies a list of port used in container, [Refer](https://github.com/microsoft/pai/blob/b2324866d0280a2d22958717ea6025740f71b9f0/docs/job_tutorial.md#specification).
+    The config schema in NNI is shown below:
+    ```
+    portList:
+      - label: test,
+        beginAt: 8080,
+        portNumber: 2
+    ```

 Once complete to fill NNI experiment config file and save (for example, save as exp_pai.yml), then run the following command
 ```